How to Use Turmeric Soap in Cold Weather Without Drying Out Your Skin

 Common Mistakes to Avoid

-Hot water feels amazing in winter but destroys your skin barrier.
+Hot water feels amazing in winter but damages your skin barrier.
 It strips natural oils faster than any soap.
 Keep showers short and lukewarm.

 After washing, you have about 2 minutes before moisture starts evaporating.
 Keep your moisturizer in the bathroom.
 Apply while skin is still slightly damp.

-Summer moisturizers aren't rich enough for winter.
+Summer moisturizers aren't rich enough for cold weather.
 Switch to creams, balms, or oils.
 Look for "barrier repair" or "intensive moisture" on labels.

 Your skin barrier is already stressed in winter.
 Adding aggressive scrubs makes it worse.
 Reduce exfoliation to once per week maximum.